riskframe/ai-rmm/framework/manage-4.1.md

 ### Manage 4.1.6.
 Implement Change Management Processes.

+Implementing change management processes is essential for ensuring the smooth and controlled evolution of the AI system post-deployment.
+These processes encompass procedures for assessing proposed changes, evaluating their potential impact on system performance and risk profile, obtaining necessary approvals, and implementing changes in a structured manner.
+By adhering to robust change management practices, organizations can minimize disruptions, maintain system integrity, and effectively address evolving requirements and challenges in the AI environment.

+Establishing and implementing change management processes is crucial for overseeing and regulating alterations to the AI system, encompassing updates, modifications, and new deployments.
+These processes entail defining a structured change approval protocol, conducting comprehensive testing procedures, and instituting a rollback mechanism to address unforeseen issues.
+It's imperative to meticulously document changes and communicate them to relevant stakeholders to uphold system stability and mitigate disruptions effectively.

 #### Sub Practices

 1. Develop and implement change management processes to control and manage changes to the AI system, including updates, modifications, and new deployments.